CDLTG/TurboSuite/README.md

       ![TurboTape Fixture gif](/GIF/TurboTape(Custom).gif)

   - ### TurboTape (Array)
     Draw an array of linear tape, primarily used for stairs.
+You will be prompted for a `Stair Direction`, which will default to `Down`.
+This value is used to establish the offset direction of each line.
+Select a `Stair Direction` value relative to the location of your base polyline.
+You will also be prompted to select `Additional Stairs`.
+Select any point along the stair lines in the xref.
      - **Command:** `tt;a`
      - **Limitations:**
        - Requires a polyline as the base object.